tricarte/tricarte/README.md

 Contact
 --------------------------------

-If, one day, you want to say hi to this random guy, you can contact me at: contact at balrog dot anonaddy dot com.
+If, one day, you want to say hi to this random guy, you can contact me at: balrog at anonaddy dot com.